-I grew up thinking that I had to be absolutely faultless in order for God to love me, that if I didn’t “obey”, without error and a 100% effort in that perfectionism, that I was unworthy of his love…and let me tell you something, I could not have been more wrong about my relationship with God.
+I grew up with the mindset that I had to be absolutely faultless in order for God to love me, and that if I didn’t “obey”, without error and a 100% effort in that perfectionism, that I was unworthy of his love…and let me tell you something, I could not have been more wrong about my relationship with God.

 Having children has changed me in so many ways, ways that I never thought were possible, but more than anything I have found that what my children teach me on a daily basis is that not only does God love me, but his love is truly unconditional and all encompassing.

 In fact, I consider my children, and what I learn from them, one of the Lord’s tender mercies in teaching me to understand his love for me that I believe I could not have fully understood in any other way.

 God knows me better than anyone, and he knows that this feisty stubborn red-head has to learn just about everything hands on, or the hard way, so it never would have really sunk in had I not had my own children to learn this from.

 I realized a couple of years ago that my relationship with my children must parallel God’s relationship with me, he is my “eternal parent” after all so there just had to be some similarities in the way that a parent loves a child.

 Ever since that realization, I have looked at all the situations that I go through with my kids, having God’s parental relationship to me in mind, and I have not had a single day that I have felt unworthy, unloved, or that I needed to beat myself up constantly about my imperfections, and I’m writing this because I think some of you need to hear some of the things that I have learned too.